Riazalim-RZ/Simple-BMI_Calculator/README.md

 Testing App
 Create a BMI calculator using Swift functions.

 The Body Mass Index (BMI) is a way of estimating the amount of body fat.
-It's used in medicine to calculate risk of heart disease.

 ___________________________________________________________________________________________________________________________________